GerardSh/SoftwareUniversity/01 C#/98 Misc/README.md

 The `IServiceProvider` **is the DI container**.
 It holds all the registered services and is responsible for resolving them when requested, based on their configured lifetimes (singleton, scoped, or transient).
 So when you call methods like `serviceProvider.GetService<T>()`, you're using the DI container to fetch an instance of `T`.

 When ASP.NET Core processes an incoming HTTP request, it automatically creates a new **scope** from the root `IServiceProvider`.
 This scope ensures that any services registered with a **scoped lifetime** are created once and shared throughout the duration of that request.
 Behind the scenes, it’s essentially doing what we do manually with `CreateScope()` — establishing a boundary within which scoped services can be resolved and managed correctly.
+### Why do we configure Identity Options on Each Application Start
+Because:

+> **They are application-level behaviors**, not user-level or database-persisted settings.

+These options affect how **the app behaves**, not what the users do or store.
+Examples:

+- Password requirements (length, symbols, etc.)

+- Lockout settings

+- Sign-in options (email confirmation required, etc.)

+- Token lifetimes

+- Cookie settings

+These things **must be set at startup**, because the app needs them to:

+- Validate passwords when a user logs in

+- Decide whether to lock an account

+- Decide whether email confirmation is required before signing in

+They’re part of the app's **runtime behavior**, not its **data**.

+🤔 **Why aren't they stored in the database?**

+There are a few good reasons:

+1. **Security**

+If the password rules or token expiration settings were stored in the database, someone with DB access could weaken them (e.g., remove password complexity).
+Keeping them in code makes them safer and under developer control.

+2. **Startup-only logic**

+ASP.NET Identity reads these settings once, during app startup.
+It does **not check them dynamically per user request**, so reading them from a DB every time would add unnecessary complexity.

+3. **Deployment consistency**

+By keeping these rules in code (and optionally in `appsettings.json`), you guarantee consistent behavior across environments:

+- Dev

+- Staging

+- Production

+If they were in the database, you’d have to sync settings manually across environments.

+📁 **What _is_ saved in the database?**

+ASP.NET Identity does store a lot of things:

+- Users, roles, claims

+- Password hashes

+- Security stamps

+- User lockout state, 2FA state, etc.

+But these are all **per-user** or **identity data**, not **policy or configuration**.

+💡 **Analogy**

+Think of Identity settings like **traffic rules** (e.g., red = stop, speed limits) — they're decided by the system designer (you, the developer), not stored in every driver's car.

+The driver's car (the database) stores the license and points, but not the laws themselves.
 ## Bookmarks
 # HTML & CSS
 ## General